The Big Island

 Overlooking Kealakekua Bay, this is a great spot to stop at if you're heading to Volcano or spending the day exploring Captain Cook.
 Grab a cup of their fresh Kona coffee along with some breakfast and enjoy the views!

-An Instagram worthy acai bowl that tastes even better than it looks!
-Located in a small shop above Snorkel Bob's, this hidden gem serves up some of the best acai bowls around.
+An Insta worthy acai bowl that tastes even better than it looks!
+Located in a small shop above Snorkel Bob's, this hidden gem serves up some of the best acai around.

 Located right next door to Magic Sands Beach, this is the perfect place to grab a quick lunch if you're spending the day in the sand or stop by later in the evening for a romantic dinner.